-Our curriculum is divided into a few portions: computer science, server-side, front-end, continuous delivery, technical leadership and post-graduation preparation.
-All of our curriculum is delivered in a project format, following extreme programming principles (pair programming, test driven development, agile, etc.).
+Our curriculum is divided into a few portions, computer science, server-side, front-end, continuous delivery, technical leadership and post-graduation preparation.
+All of our curriculum is delivered in a project format, using pair programming and test driven development to learn different technologies and concepts.
 We operate our classroom as closely as we can to what a top modern engineering team would do.

 A good measure of that is if you are able to solve challenges at the 8kyu or 7kyu level on Codewars.